radhikaavhad/radhikaavhad/README.md

 ---

-🎓 I'm a 3rd-year B.Tech Computer Science student at MIT ADT University.
+🎓 I'm a final-year B.Tech Computer Science student at MIT ADT University.

 🚀 Passionate about building tech solutions that make a real-world impact — from AI-based sign language translators to web platforms for government services.